Ream Naval Base: History

 With the concentration on ground fighting during the Cambodian Civil War, the government's navy was neglected.
 At the time of the coup that placed Lon Nol in charge of the government in 1970, the Ream Naval Base was in a very run-down state with one pier in horrible condition, no effective logistical support system and very little internal repair capability.
 By 1974, Lon Nol's government together with the Khmer National Navy (MNK) and British Royal Navy had vastly improved the base by implementation of a number of actions: procurement of 20 newly constructed radar equipped PCFs (Swift Boats); stationing of four PBRs (River Patrol Boats) in the Kompong Som (Sihanoukville) port area; overhauls of all of the heavy craft in inventory; procurement of a newly overhauled floating drydock the base; substantial upgrade of the Ream Repair Facility equipment; installation of an effective supply support system; and the completion of a modern pier facility and support complex for the base.
 This newly remodeled and refitted base allowed the Khmer National Navy to effectively assume the patrol and surveillance of the Cambodian coastline which had previously been outsourced to the South Vietnamese Navy (VNN) by the fledgling Khmer Republic.
 Further plans for an electricity generation plant and procurement of larger, better armed patrol craft were not completed before the fall of the Republic to the Khmer Rouge in 1975.

 Since the ouster of the Khmer Rouge in 1979 and the eventual establishment of the current constitutional monarchy, the government in cooperation with its allies has made the facility a relatively modernized naval base currently commanded by Rear Admiral Ouk Seyha, the deputy commander of the Royal Cambodian Navy.

 On December 18, 2024, the USS Savannah visited the base.
-From February 1 to 4, 2025, the HMCS Ottawa (FFH 341) visited the base.
+From February 1 to 4, 2025, HMCS Ottawa (FFH 341) visited the base.

 In March 2025, Cambodia announced that Ream Naval Base would be reopened after renovation with a Japanese warship expected to be the first to dock at the site.
 The base formally reopened on 5 April 2025 following a ceremony attended by Prime Minister Hun Manet.

+In January 2026, the USS Cincinnati visited the base.